tarnyq/rewriting-engine/doc/haskell.md

 that as a minimum version if we find that newer language extensions or other features significantly increase the usability of KMonad.

+### GHCi

+[GHCi] is GHC's REPL.
+When asked to load a source code file it will load the GHC-compiled version if that's up to date, otherwise it will load the source.
+It's useful for investigating and doing quick sanity checks of your code to convince yourself that the type system is doing what you think it is.

+In a Stack project it's typically started with `stack ghci` which will build and load all the project's modules.
+Useful options include:
+- `--no-load`: Do not load modules on startup.
+This is helpful if you want to avoid building/loading everything but instead explicitly load part of your project at the prompt.

+You will have available only the default exports from the modules loaded at startup.
+When examining an individual module, typically you want to use `:load MODULE|FILE` (or `:load!` to defer type errors) which will rebuild it and make all definitions (including non-exported ones) available as unqualified names in the current environment.

 <!-------------------------------------------------------------------->